Program overview

 • Patient Advocate: Support patients in navigating the healthcare system and accessing necessary services.

-• Health Journalist: Report on health issues and inform the public about health-related topics.
+• Health Journalist: Report on health-related topics and issues, raising public awareness and understanding.

-• Human Rights Advocate: Work to ensure equitable access to healthcare for all individuals.
+• Human Rights Advocate: Work to ensure equitable access to healthcare and address health inequalities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.